-The depth finder will provide you with measurements of water depth beneath the boat.
-We suggest that you read the manufacturer's operating instructions included in your yacht's owner's packet before using the unit.
+Your yacht may come equipped with a depth finder.
+It will provide you with measurements of water depth beneath the boat.
+In many cases it may help you locate schools of fish.
+We suggest that you read the manufacturer's owner's operating instructions included in your yacht's owner's packet before using the unit.